UnitedHealth Group Inc (UNH)'s Winning Formula: Financial Metric

 Profitability Rank Breakdown

 The Profitability Rank shows UnitedHealth Group Inc's impressive standing among its peers in generating profit.
-The company's Operating Margin has increased over the past five years, with the current margin at 8.71%.
-Furthermore, UnitedHealth Group Inc's Gross Margin has seen a consistent rise over the past five years, indicating the company's growing proficiency in transforming revenue into profit.
+UnitedHealth Group Inc's Operating Margin has increased over the past five years, and its Gross Margin has seen a consistent rise, underscoring the company's growing proficiency in transforming revenue into profit.
 UnitedHealth Group Inc's strong Predictability Rank of 5.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

 Ranked highly in Growth, UnitedHealth Group Inc demonstrates a strong commitment to expanding its business.
 The company's 3-Year Revenue Growth Rate is 14%, which outperforms better than 52.63% of companies in the Healthcare Plans industry.
-Moreover, UnitedHealth Group Inc has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, with a three-year growth rate of 13.7%, highlighting the company's continued capability to drive growth.
+Moreover, UnitedHealth Group Inc has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years, accentuating the company's continued capability to drive growth.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.